 Golf GPS rangefinders and GPS golf watches have the same purpose.
 Essentially, they said players with precise evaluations of the distance to fixed points along the course.
-Despite having the same function, there is much debate in online forums on which product is superior ( you can read more about best golf GPS watch reviews or read our tips on how to choose your golf rangefinder if you need more details ).
+Despite having the same function, there is much debate in online forums on which product is superior ( you can read more our tips on how to choose your golf rangefinder if you need more details ).

 Every serious golfer has their very own – probably very expensive – golfing set.
 This includes everything from golfing attire to clubs to golf bags and even an exclusive membership at their favorite range.